rpairo/exoplanets/README.md

 You can see the mapping logic in [Exoplanet.swift](Sources/Domain/Models/Exoplanet.swift)

-## Goals
+## Key Goals

 ### 1. The number of orphan planets.
 To filter the dataset and get only the orphan one, I have based the next algorithm in the documentation information.
-I have noticed the TypeFlag(binaryflag) in value `3` means Orphan planet.
+I have noticed the **TypeFlag(binaryflag) in value `3` means Orphan planet**.

 In this case, I have looped once across the dataset, and checked if the exoplanet has the TypeFlag property value equals to 3.

 I have added the exoplanet into collection structure to be returned, just in case we want to do anything else more than only show up the collectioun items count.

-In the execution, we have find out there are 2 exoplanets those are orphan:
-- PSO J318.5-22
-- CFBDSIR2149

 ```swift
 private func isOrphan(exoplanet: Exoplanet) -> Bool {